Skip Ribbon Commands

 North Florida Board Member since 2015

-Anne Martin has served on the board since 2015 and also previously served as the Birthday Buddies Committee Chair for many years.
-She and her husband, Greg Martin, have been dedicated long-time supporters of Boys Town.
+Anne Martin has served on the board since 2015, after previously serving as the Birthday Buddies Committee Chair for many years.
+She and her husband, Greg Martin, have been dedicated, long-time supporters of Boys Town.

-Anne has served as a volunteer with the Guardian ad Litem program for eleven years.
+Anne has served as a volunteer with the Guardian ad Litem program for seven years.
 In this role, she has enjoyed the unique privilege of advocating for children who reside at Boys Town.
-Anne helped design the program and curriculum for Life Connectors and has served as a mentor with the program.
-Anne was an active volunteer at Maclay School, acting as Chairperson of the Maclay Parents Organization for several years.
-Anne helped form the Local Care Committee at Four Oaks Community Church and assists with efforts to recruit more volunteers to aid families in crisis.
+She also serves on the Guardian ad Litem Volunteer Advisory Committee and helps train new volunteers.
+Anne also helped design the program and curriculum for the Life Connectors program and has served as a mentor.

 In her professional life, Anne has enjoyed a career in management consulting and project management in many cities and industries around the country.
-Currently, Anne owns and operates a rental property business.
-Anne and her husband have resided in Tallahassee since 1999 and have raised two children and a few dogs while enjoying life in the sunshine state.
+Anne also owns and operates two rental property businesses.
+Anne and her husband have resided in Tallahassee since 1999 and have raised two children and a few dogs, while enjoying life in the sunshine state.

 Sheriff, Leon County Sheriff’s Office